Vectorial1024/BetterTrainBoarding/README.md

 (ie, they prefer the trailer that is closest to them, and then the 2nd closest, ...)

 Note: # of ranked choices = # of trailers that the train has For each available rank:
-    Sort the ranked choices: passengers that have waited a long time will be prioritized Try to satisfy their choice by checking whether the chosen trailer is actually free:
+    Sort the ranked choices: passengers that have waited a long time will be prioritized for processing Try to satisfy their choice by checking whether the chosen trailer is actually free:
-        If free, then passenger enters that trailer Else try the next ranked choice
+        If free, then passenger enters that trailer Else try the choice of the next passenger
 ```

 The negative feedback loop is greatly reduced.
 When the train/metro cannot load all the passengers at the platform, passengers who cannot board the train/metro are somewhat evenly distributed along the platform, and when there are space available, passengers can board the train/metro intelligently and efficiently.
-There may still be some passengers who need to move to a compartment far from where they are waiting the train/metro, but their number has been greatly reduced.
-This minimizes delay.
+There may still be some passengers who need to move to a compartment far from where they are waiting the train/metro, but this occurence has been greatly reduced.
+This minimizes delay: the bottleneck then becomes unbunching and track status.

-Moreover, this algorithm prioritizes those passengers that have waited too much time.
-This reduces usage of "pocket cars" among passengers.
+Moreover, this algorithm prioritizes passengers that have waited too long.
+This reduces usage of "pocket cars" among passengers, which significantly limits the situation from spiraling out of control.